Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Discussion

-\textbf{Non-reciprocal circular dichroism}.
-In a centrosymmetric and time-reversal-symmetric crystal, the X-ray absorption and inelastic scattering cross sections are generally expected to be insensitive to the handedness of X-ray circular polarization.
-Such systems are achiral in both structure and magnetism, and therefore lack the pseudoscalar quantities required to generate circular dichroism in optical or X-ray spectroscopies.
-The observation of non-reciprocal circular dichroism in the phonon excitations of MnTiO$_3$ in its paramagnetic phase is therefore highly nontrivial.
-It implies that the phonons acquire a polarization that does not rely on time-reversal symmetry breaking.
-Instead, our results demonstrate a finite ferro-rotational order parameter couples selectively to the X-ray helicity, as discussed below.
+In a centrosymmetric and time-reversal-symmetric crystal, the \djh{X-ray absorption} cross sections are generally expected to be insensitive to the handedness of X-ray circular polarization.
+Such systems lack the pseudoscalar quantities required to generate circular dichroism in optical or X-ray spectroscopies.
+The observation of non-reciprocal RIXS-CD in the phonon excitations of MnTiO$_3$ in its paramagnetic phase is therefore highly nontrivial. \djh{This observation alone does not imply any symmetry breaking of the phonon.
+Instead, its non-reciprocity indicates that the RIXS scattering amplitude contains an axial-pseudoscalar contribution permitted by the ferro-rotational symmetry.
+Our results demonstrate that a finite ferro-rotational order parameter is selectively coupled to the X-ray helicity, as elaborated below.}